Gromy1211/datasets/README.md

 You could prepare your data for model training quickly by using the following functions.

+> *The following functions are only available among personal datasets, not open datasets.*

 - **Filter** [📖](https://docs.graviti.com/guide/tensorbay/data/filter)
 - **Merge**[📖](https://tensorbay-python-sdk.graviti.com/en/stable/quick_start/examples/move_and_copy.html)
 - **Move and Copy** [📖](https://tensorbay-python-sdk.graviti.com/en/stable/quick_start/examples/move_and_copy.html)